Isabelport/Methodology-for-Rapid-Prototyping-of-IoT-Solutions/README.md

 <img width="296" alt="architecture_beacon" src="https://github.com/Isabelport/Codigo/assets/48717303/61f52fbc-0624-4e96-9470-73d39bb3fa35">

+Read methodology.pdf for instructions on how to implement the nodes.

 ## Task Monitoring Node

 This node collects data from repetitive tasks and presents real-time feedback to the employee using it.